bytecodealliance/governance/TSC/hosted-project-governance.md

 ## Definition
 The Bytecode Alliance Technical Steering Committee (TSC) [charter](https://github.com/bytecodealliance/governance/blob/main/TSC/charter.md) defines two types of Bytecode Alliance Projects -- "Hosted" and "Core", saying:
 > By default a project adopted by the BA is considered a Hosted Project.
-The BA board designates specific projects at Core Projects, requiring adherence to heightened standards around project governance, mission alignment, communication, and security. … Core Projects must meet all the requirements of Hosted Projects, but each project has exactly one status – Hosted or Core.
+The BA board also designates specific projects as Core Projects, requiring adherence to heightened standards around project governance, mission alignment, communication, and security.
+Core Projects must meet all the requirements of Hosted Projects, but each project has exactly one status – Hosted or Core.

 Further, the TSC charter lists these requirements for Hosted Projects:
 * Alignment with BA mission and goals
 * Open governance
-* Correct licenses or ability to change license to correct one
+* [Correct licenses](https://github.com/bytecodealliance/governance/blob/main/templates/projects/proposal-core-project.md#licensing-compatible-with-the-bytecode-alliance) or ability to change license to correct one
-* Apache 2.0 or exception granted by the board
 * No processes that give any organization an elevated position
 * Stricter alignment and process requirements for Core than Hosted projects
 * Good software development (pull requests, issue maintenance) and security practices (reporting, responding to issues)